Find the Perfect Family Reunion Game

 Planning to incorporate games into your reunion may seem like a lot of unnecessary work.
-After all, you’re a group of reuniting friends, family or classmates; you’re already linked by genes, interests and background – or maybe all three.
+After all, you’re a large group of reuniting friends, family or classmates; you’re already linked by genes, interests and background – or maybe all three.
 Surely people will have a good time talking, laughing and reminiscing without the hassle of planning crowd-friendly and age-appropriate games.
 Right?

 Three Reasons Why Reunions Need Reunion Games

 Getting the socializing going on at a reunion sometimes means giving things a bit of a head start.
 And that’s where games come in.

 - Games get people interacting.
 In the corporate world, these types of activities are known as icebreakers.
 While reunion guests may certainly share interests or even a substantial chunk of history, they may not have seen each other for several years.
 There is often some initial awkwardness.
 Games help you get over this “shy period” quickly.